"Longevity through technology, education, and research"

 Details of the Immortalist Society Cryoprize:

 In the case of the Immortalist Society, our current goal is to raise one hundred thousand dollars with a longer term goal that the prize grows to one million dollars or more.It should be noted that any amount raised should be considered as a "floor" and not necessarily a "ceiling".
 An amount may be raised that is greater than the initial goal of one hundred thousand dollars and, of course, the initial amount raised, whatever amount it may be, will continue to grow through any additional donations plus interest and/or investment returns received down through the coming years.

 Advantage of Prizes Attracting Various Participants:

 The one thing about scientific endeavors is that it isn't and, of course, cannot be possible to know ahead of time who will win the prize or just what specific path will lead to the winner's success.
-Given that successful science and technology operates strictly through established scientific laws and principles, as opposed to just one's reputation, past or present achievements, or personal accolades, it can be the case that even smaller competitors may be the most successful ones in any given case.
+In the final analysis, successful science and technology operates strictly through established scientific laws and principles.
+Given that fact, as opposed to just one's reputation, past or present achievements, or personal accolades, it can be the case that even smaller competitors may be the most successful ones in any given research project.
 In a well known example, Samuel P. Langley was well educated and well funded in his attempts to build a heavier than air powered flying machine.
-Turns out he was bested in his efforts by two bicycle mechanics from Dayton, Ohio, neither of whom had even graduated from high school.
+Turns out he was ultimately bested in his efforts by two bicycle mechanics from Dayton, Ohio, neither of whom had even graduated from high school.